William Martin Hill1

 Sir Henry Carstairs Pelly, 3rd Bt. was born on 23 April 1844.1 He was the son of Sir John Henry Pelly, 2nd Bt. and Johanna Jane Carstairs.2 He married Lady Lilian Harriet Charteris, daughter of Francis Richard Charteris, 10th Earl of Wemyss and Lady Anne Frederica Anson, on 27 November 1872.1 He died on 4 June 1877 at age 33.1

-He succeeded to the title of 3rd Baronet Pelly, of Upton, Essex [U.K., 1840] on 20 December 1864.3 He held the office of Deputy Lieutenant (D.L.).1 He gained the rank of Captain in the service of the 2nd Life Guards.1 He held the office of Justice of the Peace (J.P.).1 He held the office of Member of Parliament (M.P.) for Huntingdon.1
+He succeeded as the 3rd Baronet Pelly, of Upton, Essex [U.K., 1840] on 20 December 1864.2 He held the office of Deputy Lieutenant (D.L.)1 He gained the rank of Captain in the 2nd Life Guards.1 He held the office of Justice of the Peace (J.P.)1 He held the office of Member of Parliament (M.P.) for Huntingdon.1

 Children of Sir Henry Carstairs Pelly, 3rd Bt. and Lady Lilian Harriet Charteris